Home » Blog

 .

 You’ve now got a work inbox that contains only messages you need to read and respond to when you are working.
-You can check your personal email when you get home or on the weekend, and you can set aside time to read all the interesting stuff that comes into your bulk account when you aren’t trying to get your work done.
+You can check your personal email when you get home or on the weekend, and you can set aside time to read all the interesting stuff when you aren’t trying to get your work done.

 2. Relentlessly unsubscribe.
 I mean it: Any newsletter or publication that you haven’t read and found interesting in the past three months gets deep-sixed.
 Marie Kondo the heck out of your email inbox: If a subscription doesn’t spark joy, unsubscribe.
 Just do it.